 How is it the end of June already?
 I am definitely starting to feel the summer vibes, fingers crossed the sun stays around with us a bit longer!
-Anyway, at the start of June, I headed to another cocktail event, read all about it below:
+Anyway, at the start of June, I headed to another cocktail event, Cocktails in the City.

 I don’t know if you can tell but I love a good cocktail!
 I have previously blogged about; taking a cocktail masterclass and a night of cocktails in Leeds, and here is another post all about cocktails.

-Anyway, Cocktails In the City is basically an event held at Leeds Town Hall where various restaurants and bars bring their cocktail bars into one venue, where you then get to sample some of their very best cocktails.
-The various bars were tasked with creating special cocktails around the theme “Inspired by Leeds”, and there was also the opportunity to participate in tasting experiences and masterclasses.
+Cocktails In the City is basically an event held at Leeds Town Hall where various restaurants and bars bring their cocktail bars into one venue, where you then get to sample some of their very best cocktails.
+The theme of the event “Inspired by Leeds” took centre stage in the special cocktails.
+There was also the opportunity to participate in tasting experiences and masterclasses.

-We arrived around half an hour after the doors opened (didn’t want to seem too eager) and were surprised to see there were a few weddings still going on at the Town Hall (sorry for any wedding photography photobombs!).
-Our tickets were scanned and we were given our free cocktail token and headed off into the main hall.
-Cocktails were about £6.50 each but could only be purchased through the token system, so we visited the little table selling these before perusing the various bars and their offerings because we couldn’t just have one cocktail!
+We arrived around half an hour after the doors opened (didn’t want to seem too eager).
+Surprisingly, there were a few weddings still going on at the Town Hall (sorry for any wedding photography photobombs!).
+With tickets scanned, and the free cocktail token we headed off into the main hall.
+Cocktails were about £6.50 each, purchasing them through the token system.
+We visited the little table selling these before perusing the various bars and their offerings because we couldn’t just have one cocktail!

 The first cocktail we tried was from Thewlis Cocktail Lounge and was called ‘The Yorkshire Rose and Rhubarb’.
 This was a bit of a champagne cocktail with rhubarb and rosehip cordial, decorated with a rose petal floating on top.
-The inspiration for the cocktail was apparently from ‘the forced rhubarb, a vegetable synonymous with Yorkshire which is often referred to as champagne rhubarb due to its complexity of flavour and deep colours.
+The inspiration for the cocktail was apparently from ‘the forced rhubarb, a vegetable synonymous with Yorkshire.
+Often referred to as champagne rhubarb due to its complexity of flavour and deep colours.
 The white rose petal garnish as a nod to the emblem of Yorkshire’.

 The next cocktail we went onto try was ‘The Flight of the Pheonix’ by Tattu.
 This cocktail consisted of vanilla vodka, blue curacao, rhubarb liqueurs, lime, apple juice and egg white, with it being designed to ‘align our style of food; light, floral and easy to drink without dominating the palette’.
-The glass was decorated with a paper origami bird, which added a nice touch.
+The glass had a decoration of a paper origami bird, which added a nice touch.
 This cocktail was nice, and bright blue, with the curacao taste definitely coming through.
 I opted to try their other cocktail that was on offer because it looked fancy on the display (skull glass with dry ice ‘steam’).
-This one was called ‘Skull Candy’ and as you may be able to tell from the name was very sweet, with vodka, strawberry and bubblegum.
+Called ‘Skull Candy’ and as you may be able to tell from the name was very sweet, with vodka, strawberry and bubblegum.
 I loved this one as it was so sweet, it was a bit too easy to drink though!

 Tattu is another place that I really want to try, not just for cocktails but for their food.
-It is located on East Parade.
+It is on East Parade in Leeds.

 After finishing the Tattu cocktails, we headed back out to Issho this time (you will see that I have visited Issho before).
 Here we had different cocktails, with mum opting for their Leeds inspired ‘Rum and Jasmine’ and I sampling one with matcha tea in it.
 I cannot remember what was in this one, or what it was called, but I know it was very strong!
 Both were nice, and I felt kind of healthy with the matcha tea haha!